amninder/sound_visualizer/README.md

 ========

 #Problem Statement:
-This will render spikes.
-It is dynamic graphical representation of sound wave using ActionScript 3.0 which we also call Sound Visualization
+This will get sound from your microphone and dynamically render the equilizer sound wave using ActionScript 3.0 which we also call Sound Visualization

 ##Highlights:
 1. It is customisable and users can use their own sound files to generate the results